-ReadyNation is the result of a summer 2003 conference-call decision by James Heckman, a University of Chicago economics professor and Nobel Prize winner; Arthur Rolnick, former Federal Reserve Bank of Minnesota research director; and Rob Dugger.
-In that call, they discussed the roles each could play to increase public awareness of the investment urgency and high economic returns on sound early childhood programs, and decided to support the organization of a working group to rigorously discuss the investment returns on specific programs.
+The ReadyNation concept began earlier, in the summer of 2003, with a conference-call among economists and business leaders including James Heckman (University of Chicago Professor of Economics and Nobel Prize Winner), Arthur Rolnick (former Federal Reserve Bank of Minnesota Research Director), and Rob Dugger (former Partner, Tudor Investments).
+In that call, they discussed the roles each could play to increase public awareness of the investment urgency and high economic returns on sound early childhood programs, and decided to support the organization of a working group dedicated to the topic: “Invest in Kids Working Group.”

 By the mid-2000s, the Working Group oversaw a wide range of early childhood research, evolving into a national business advocacy resource.
 To manage the research more effectively and speed its advocacy development, on January 1, 2006, Rob Dugger and Sara Watson (then Senior Program Officer, The Pew Charitable Trusts) converted the Working Group into a donor-advised project within Pew with Watson as Executive Director.
 The co-founders called the new group Partnership for America’s Economic Success which was initially funded equally by Pew and outside private investors, including Dugger.

 In 2007, Council for a Strong America, a national charitable nonprofit based in Washington, D.C. created its second member organization, to mobilize business leaders, called America’s Edge.
 In 2011, The Pew Charitable Trusts wound down its pre-k campaign, and the Partnership for America’s Economic Success “went public” under a new name, ReadyNation.
 Following a brief affiliation with America’s Promise, ReadyNation re-positioned itself as one of the five constituent organizations within the Council for a Strong America, merging with America’s Edge to be known only as ReadyNation going forward.